thisislawatts/example-jobs/Senior Technical Support Engineer.md

 <li style="font-weight: 400;"><span style="font-weight: 400;">You are curious: you love to explore new challenges, but also know when you need guidance from someone with more domain experience.</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">You’re interested in security or open source software, and you believe in our mission.</span></li>
 </ul>
+<h2><strong>More about Snyk</strong></h2>
+<p><span style="font-weight: 400;">We mostly work in JavaScript, both front-end and back-end, and our architecture follows the microservices pattern.
+We are very happy to help you learn if you don’t have previous experience with these - we believe curiosity, communication, and the ability to learn are most important.</span></p>
+<p><span style="font-weight: 400;">We work in geographically distributed teams and have offices in London, Tel Aviv, Boston, and Ottawa.
+We use Slack &amp; Zoom to keep in contact with one another, and you’ll travel around at least twice a year to spend time with colleagues who aren’t co-located with you.</span></p>
 <p><strong>Interested?</strong></p>
 <p><span style="font-weight: 400;">Please apply below!
 We care deeply about the warm, inclusive environment we’ve created and we value diversity - we welcome applications from those typically underrepresented in tech.
 If you like the sound of this role, but are not totally sure whether you’re the right person, do apply anyway.</span></p>
 <p class="p1"><span class="s1"><strong>About Snyk</strong></span></p>